Cherreads

 I looked up in surprise.
 "Leaving already?"

-"No," she said.
 "Come with me.
 There's something I want to show you."

 I followed.

-We walked down a quiet hallway behind her tea lounge—past a set of tall, frosted glass doors—and stopped in front of a security lock.
+We walked down a quiet hallway behind her tea lounge, past a set of tall, frosted glass doors and stopped in front of a security lock.
 She entered a code, and the doors slid open with a faint chime.

 Cool, fresh air rushed in.